Valentinaga1/basic-blokchain/README.md

+### Basic Blockchain
-## This Python project implements fundamental blockchain functionality, encompassing several key features:
+This Python project implements fundamental blockchain functionality, encompassing several key features:

 - ### mine_block:
   This function is responsible for mining (creating) a new block on the blockchain.
 It calculates the proof-of-work, adds transactions to the block, and ensures the block is valid before appending it to the chain.